skytap/well-architected-framework/operations/performance/README.md

-Figure 4: Skytap on Azure Power Storage Performance for IBM Power workloads by Block Size
+Figure 4: {{site.SoA}} Power Storage Performance for IBM Power workloads by Block Size

 <img src="https://raw.githubusercontent.com/skytap/well-architected-framework/master/operations/Discovery/discoveryworkloadsmedia/spimg4a.png" width=650>

 ## Conclusion

 In all cases, a Queue Depth of 10 provided the best performance, and it’s important to note that the queue depth should be set to all disks.
-In the end, performance is ultimately going to be a factor of the workload, but from Skytap’s synthetic tests we can conclude the following:
+In the end, performance is ultimately going to be a factor of the workload, but from {{site.Brand}}’s synthetic tests we can conclude the following: